- Donald Trump’s raft of tariffs threaten energy prices in the US and beyond

 We’ve taken a look at whether Trump’s isolationist economic policies threaten energy bills in this country and asked how households here can ‘Trump-proof’ their energy bills against the US president.

-Trump has so far put an additional 10% tariffs on imports from China, resuming a policy of tariffs that dominated his previous administration from 2017-2021.
+Trump’s strategy of imposing tariffs is nothing new, especially those on China, where he has resumed a trade war that dominated his previous administration from 2017-2021.
 China has reciprocated with tariffs on US goods.

-Trump has imposed these tariffs due to a supposed immigration crisis, mainly on the US-Mexican border, and fears the poisonous drug fentanyl is being imported into the country from Canada.
+Trump says has imposed tariffs on Mexico due to a supposed immigration crisis, mainly on the US-Mexican border and on Canada because of fears the poisonous drug fentanyl is being imported into the country from Canada.

 The tariffs on China are in response to what the White House calls the country’s “intellectual property theft, forced technology transfer and other unreasonable behaviour”.